In This Article

 Let's start with the naysayers.
 "We do not recommend DIY toothpastes in our practice to our patients," said Raimondi and Sclafani.
 The main reason: a DIY formula lacks fluoride which, according to the dentists, is "recommended for the prevention of tooth caries and dental erosion for both children and adults."
 They add that the goal of oral hygiene is to make sure food debris and biofilm are properly removed from the surfaces of our teeth, without physical or chemical damage.

 Denniston, on the other hand, advocates for toothpastes of the natural variety, especially those without fluoride.
 "Using non-toxic toothpaste is really important for hormone health," she says, adding that although "fluoride can help mineralize teeth, it can have negative consequences on our thyroid when used in high amounts or for long periods of time."
 A study published by the Harvard School of Public Health confirms the claim that fluoride present in drinking water can be toxic.
-The study details the harm fluoride present in drinking water poses to brain development, especially in children.
-Fluoride has also been proven beneficial to oral health, and according to a study published by the National Institutes of Health, (NIH) is vital in preventing tooth decay.
+The study details the harm high levels of fluoride may pose to brain development in children.
+However, fluoride has also been proven beneficial to oral health, and according to a 2015 study it is vital in preventing tooth decay.
 As such, debate over the use of fluoride continues.

 Denniston adds that toothpaste isn't the only adequate way of caring for teeth, although, of course, it's important.
 "Typically we think of external products when it comes to healthy teeth and gums," she says.
 "However what we consume internally is really important as well.
 We need to get adequate amounts of nutrients from our diet including minerals and vitamins D, K2, and C for healthy teeth and gums."